US STOCKS-Wall St climbs with energy rebound, Pfizer deal

 NEW YORK, Feb 5 U.S. stocks climbed on Thursday as energy shares bounced with oil prices, while news Pfizer would buy Hospira in a massive deal further boosted the market.

-The S&P energy index jumped 1.5 percent as oil prices rebounded sharply from a rout in the previous session.
-U.S. crude rose 4.2 percent to settle at $50.48 following increased violence in producer Libya and on an expected boost in oil demand from China's central bank easing.
+The S&P energy index jumped 1.5 percent as oil prices rebounded sharply from the previous session.
+U.S. crude rose 4.2 percent to settle at $50.48 following increased violence in producer Libya and an expected boost in oil demand from China's central bank easing.

 Some euro zone concerns eased as well.
 Greece proposed a bridging program until the end of May to allow time for debt talks, vowing to do everything in its power to avoid default.
 On Wednesday, the European Central Bank abruptly said it would stop accepting Greek bonds in return for funds.